 This can vary depending on the type of mortgage product and your circumstances, but for most cases, it should only take around four weeks from when you first contact them.

 This is because they’ll need time to assess all of the information you provide before making an assessment; at this point, lenders may also ask for further proof such as previous payslips, etc., so plan if possible by getting organised in advance any paperwork required.

 What Are The Costs Involved With Taking Out An Equity Release?

 The costs involved with taking out an equity release will depend on the product and how much you’re borrowing.

 The most important thing to remember is that a charge will be applied each year, which could range from £200-£400 depending on your lender or provider, so factor this into any calculations in advance as it may mean that releasing equity isn’t currently viable for you financially.

 If you’re considering an equity release solution, make sure to take the time to understand what equity release entails.

-Your initial appointment for consultation should include getting answers to important questions such as how much you might be able to release and what types of equity release plans are available to you.
+Your initial equity release appointment should include getting answers to important questions such as how much you might be able to release and what types of equity release plans are available to you.